AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex5.md

 ## Objectives

-- Understand & Use the Customer Journey Analytics UI
+- Understand and Use the Customer Journey Analytics UI
 - Become familiar with the main Customer Journey Analytics Visualizations
 - Understand the value of using Customer Journey Analytics and Adobe Experience Platform to report on Google Analytics Data